 I tend not to write about places until after I’ve left them.
 A bit like using old boyfriends as characters when you don’t love them anymore.
 Sometimes I reinvent the settings until only Dangerous can guess where it is.
 Setting is important to my work.
 It affects the mood and atmosphere, and could almost be a character.
 With people and places I tend to love or hate them.

-Your character, Vivien Lash has been writing on Twitter for some time now.
+Your character, Vivien Lash has been on Twitter for some time now.
 Does she have a life of her own?

 She has her own column Shallow not Stupid.
 And now she’s writing Travels with My Spy.